 When Elizabeth's suddenly recovered her health after a prediction that the Virgin Mary would cure her, she began a journey that would ultimately end her life.

-Elizabeth Barton was beheaded at Tyburn, 20 April, 1534 .
+Elizabeth Barton was beheaded at Tyburn on the 20th April, 1534 .
 Her head was put on a spike on London Bridge, she was the first woman in history to be degraded in this way.